• Recipes

 For the base of this applesauce oatmeal you'll only need 4 simple ingredients.
 This creamy oatmeal is also vegan and dairy-free.
 It can be enjoyed as a healthy breakfast or also as a simple pick-me-up snack in the afternoon.

-For more oatmeal recipes see Overnight Oats with Water, Almond Milk Overnight Oats ,Pumpkin Spice Oatmeal or Millet Porridge.
+For more oatmeal recipes see Overnight Oats with Water, Almond Milk Overnight Oats ,Pumpkin Spice Oatmeal.

 Jump to: